Skip to main content

 WordPress.org’s entire reason for existence, as I understood it (and I think as it was pitched to a lot of people), was explicitly to prevent things like this from happening.

-Second: not being able to update plugins is a massive deal.
+Second: not being able to update plugins can be a massive deal.
 You could very well be exposing your site to security vulnerabilities if plugins don’t update (to say nothing of bugs).
 There are nonprofits, charities, government agencies, and public services that host on WP Engine, on top of countless businesses.
 All of those are just being thrown under the bus to serve one man’s whims.

 (Yes, it’s possible to manually update plugins, but nobody’s gonna do that.
 Certainly not the agencies and freelancers who oversee dozens or hundreds of sites on WP Engine.)

 You don’t hurt users because you’re beefing with their host.
+You don’t put innocent bystanders in harm’s way.

 It no longer matters what this was all about at that point, or whether you were originally right or not.
 You are irreversibly the bad guy now.